madeofpendletonwool/PinePods/README.md

   <img src="./images/Download_on_the_App_Store_Badge_US-UK_RGB_blk_092917.svg" alt="Download on the App Store" width="200">
 </a>

-Coming Soon - The web app works great for phones.
+The iOS app has arrived!
+Enjoy!

 ## PodPeople DB